 I part the evergreen leaves with my hands and step inside.
-From inside the hollow space, the look skyward is far different.
+From inside the hollow space, the view skyward is far different.
 I am surrounded on all sides by a tangle of ancient roots and immature saplings.
-The tree trunk has sprouted off into what looks like three individual trees intertwined in a spiraling dance.
-Countless baby trees have taken root, indecipherable from their mother tree, becoming one with their origins.
+The trunk has sprouted off into what looks like three individual trees intertwined in a spiraling dance.
+New sprouts have taken root, indecipherable from their mother tree, one with their origins.

 But underneath the facade is a far more beautiful sight: It’s tangled.
 Complicated.
 Unruly.
 Textured.
 Interesting.
-Containing magnitudes.
-I never knew Magnolias could be like this.
+Containing multitudes.

 I pull myself onto a branch that forms a bridge between the trunk and the ground.
 It groans under my weight but settles again.
 It has borne far more than me in its time.
 I hear the shuffling of feet as another pilgrim ventures down the lane.
 She has no idea I am here hidden in this tent of branches.